 - Wash and peel your mangoes.
 Then use a knife to cut the flesh away from the seed.
 Use a fork/spoon to scrape the seed and remove as much flesh as possible.
 You can do this straight into a food processor, or first do it in a bowl, whichever is easiest for you.If you’re using tinned mango, then skip this step.

 - Add the mango flesh and all the remaining ingredients to a food processor and blend into a smooth, creamy mango puree.
 This may take some time, so be patient.
-You want it to be ultra-smooth, so you don’t have any ‘bits’ in your mango ice cream.
+You want it to be ultra-smooth, so you don’t have any "bits" in your ice cream.

 - When ready, give it a quick taste, and feel free to add a little more maple or lime juice to personal preference.

-- This vegan mango ice cream method is made without an ice cream machine; instead, you need a large (silicone if possible) ice-cube tray or a wide container.Ice tray method: Pour the mango puree into your ice-cube tray and transfer to the freezer, covered for up to 6 hours or overnight (it’s fine doing it for up to 24hoursLarge container method: Transfer the mango puree to a large, wide dish (I prefer to use wider dishes that will freeze sooner, rather than a smaller but taller option.
-Then, follow the method outlined in my caramel ice-cream recipe – where you remove the mixture from the freezer several times to mix and agitate the ice crystals (thus stopping them from growing too large for creamy ice cream with no churning necessary).
+- This ice cream is made without an ice cream machine; instead, you need a large (silicone if possible) ice cube tray or a wide container.Ice tray method: Pour the mango puree into your ice cube tray and transfer to the freezer, covered for 6 hours or overnight (or up to 24 hours).Large container method: Transfer the mango puree to a large, wide dish (I prefer to use wider dishes that will freeze sooner, rather than a smaller but taller option).
+Then, follow the method outlined in my caramel ice cream recipe – where you remove the mixture from the freezer several times to mix and agitate the ice crystals (thus stopping them from growing too large for creamy ice cream with no churning necessary).
 Before transferring it to an ice cream/bread loaf tin for a final freeze.If you use the second method, then you can ignore the following steps.

-- While this tropical treat is best enjoyed ‘freshly made’ (since there are no preservatives), you can store it in the freezer, covered tightly (to avoid the formation of ice crystals), for up to one month.
+- It is best enjoyed "freshly made" (since there are no preservatives).
+But you can store it in the freezer, covered tightly (to avoid the formation of ice crystals), for up to one month.
 It will technically last between 2-3 months, though it loses quality over time.Remove it from the freezer for 5-10 minutes before serving to scoop it out more easily.

 Notes

-- Keep the ratio: I’ve experimented with finding the perfect ratio of sugar to fat to flavoring (mango) for vegan coconut milk mango ice cream with a soft and creamy consistency.
+- Keep the ratio: I’ve experimented with finding the perfect ratio of sugar to fat to flavoring (mango).
 If you substitute any of the ingredients, try to do so with similar options and amounts.

 - Adding alcohol: This tropical dessert can be made into even more of an adult treat with the addition of a bit of booze like Malibu, etc. Just note that alcohol will lower the freezing point of ice cream, which is great for yielding a smooth, creamy ice cream – but add too much, and it won’t freeze properly.